leobeaumont/Q-Mix_report_writer/README.md

 - Creation of `append` and `terminate` actions.
 - Removed `debate` and `execute_verify` actions.
 - Created a copy of `selective_query` action for each agent.
 This way Q-Mix can choose the interlocutor by using the corresponding version of the action.
 This means Q-Mix has a pool of $5 + N$ actions where $N$ is the number of agents.
-- When multiple agents try using the `append` action on the same turn, only the highest ID agent can append.
+- Multiple agents may choose the `append` action in the same round; all of them get a spatial edge to the `Collector`, which processes every incoming message.
 - Creation of the `collector` node that receives the output of the agents choosing the `append` action.
 - The `collector` is a normal node like other agents, but it can't use any action.
-- The `collector` node makes sure the text is formatted correctly and no LLM remnants are passed into the report.
+- The `terminate` action ends the round loop only when a **majority** of the acting agents vote for it (threshold: `>= n_acting / 2` votes).
+A single agent voting `terminate` is not enough.
+- The `Collector` makes **two sequential LLM calls** per append: the first generates the polished prose to add to the report, the second (using a dedicated "Summarizer" role prompt) rewrites the progress summary so all agents have an up-to-date picture of what has been written.
+- The `Collector` silently skips execution when its `spatial_info` is empty (no agent sent it a message that round) or when the `DataAnalyst`'s entire message consists only of absence markers (`State Deficiency`, `absent`, `not found`, etc.).
+This prevents meta-commentary about missing evidence from ever reaching the report.
 - When an agent choose the `append` action, its prompt informs it that its output will be added to the report.
 - The verification to avoid graph cycles is still present and gives messaging priority to lower indices agents.
-- When an agent action is denied because of an append lock or a cycle, its action is defaulted to `solo_process`.
+- When an agent action is denied because of a cycle, its action is defaulted to `solo_process`.
 - Changed Kahn's algorithm in `graph/graph.py: _execute_round` method to accept self edge and mutual edge.
 - Modified Q-Mix to only train and select actions for the 5 acting agents, while ignoring the `collector` node.
 - Added a dynamic `ReportState` singleton to track the report text, sources and a progress summary.
-The report state is updated by the `Collector` agents and the summary of progress is given as context to other agents.
+Internally, the report is stored as a structured list of sections, each with a unique `section_id`, a `title` (inferred from the first Markdown heading), and its `content`.
+This allows targeted in-place replacement via `replace_section(section_id, new_content)` and a formatted section index via `list_sections()`, both used during the review and revision flow.
+The report state is updated by the `Collector` agent and the summary of progress is given as context to other agents.
 - The report state summary is embedded inside of the observation features as context for the Q-Mixer.
 - `Lead Architect` now define a `Current Team Objective` to help the team separate the goal of the round from the global report subject.
 This aims to help the agents decompose the task into small trivial parts.
+- Added a deterministic post-processing filter (`utils/report_filter.py`) applied to the final report before it is returned to the caller.
+The filter works at sentence level and removes any sentence containing pipeline-internal jargon (`State Deficiency`, `data atoms`, `evidence atoms`, `RAG Tool`, `RAG results`, internal variable names, etc.) as well as section-transition sentences that reference "the next/following/subsequent section".
+No LLM call is made; only unambiguous pipeline-internal patterns are removed so that legitimate scientific prose is left untouched.

 ### From a `post-process` to `in real time` reward system